Why should you become a member?

 Joining ANWO is about accepting the responsibility that comes with truly transforming the world.
 Our comrade sisters love African people and work to execute strategies that solve problems and deliver results.
 Our comrade sisters are dedicated to seeing a future where African women and African people are free and believe that through collective works and collective membership, we can shape that future.
 Members are encouraged to continue their political development by working together beyond the initial member orientation process.

 African women who join ANWO, do so for the following reasons:

-- We understand that the conditions for African women will not improve if we aren’t in the struggle helping to overturn those conditions
+- You understand that the conditions for African women will not improve if we aren’t in the struggle helping to overturn those conditions.

-- We want to organize, empower and advocate for African women.
+- You want to organize, empower and advocate for African women.

-- We want to be part of the global transformation of African women.
+- You want to be part of the global transformation of African women.

-- We want to build and share knowledge, skills and expertise.
+- You want to build and share knowledge, skills and expertise.

-- We want to increase African women’s ability to reach and serve our community.
+- You want to increase African women’s ability to reach and serve our community.

-- We want to collectivize our issues and remove feelings of isolation.
+- You want to help collectivize our issues and remove feelings of isolation.

 Our members participate in our local branches and national committees, we organize in our local communities and we conduct outreach through our projects and campaigns.

 We outreach in many different ways; actions, protests, community meetings, social media, selling the Burning Spear Newspaper, tabling and flyering.
-We generally conduct outreach on a weekly basis to network with African women who have an interest in pushing back aggression aimed mostly at poor working class African communities.
+We generally conduct outreach on a weekly basis to organize African women who have an interest challenging the conditions that have been imposed on us.
 Through our efforts, we win African women from different sectors of our population.

 ANWO organizing is structured around building local branches.
 Join an existing branch or help create a new one.
 Branches take on local or national issues concerning African women (ie. mass incarceration, state violence, economic issues).
 By becoming a member you will be working with African women across the world who have the same vision of freedom for African women and African people overall.